albar965/littlenavmap-manual/en/MAPDISPLAY.md

 ### Mouse Clicks {#mouse-clicks}

-A single click on an airport, navaid, airway line or airspace shows details in the `Information` dock window.
+A single click shows details about all map objects nearby the clicked position in the `Information` dock window.
+Windows and tabs are raised depending on clicked objects.

 A single click on a user aircraft, AI aircraft or multiplayer aircraft shows details in the `Simulator Aircraft` dock window.